Updated, corrected, and expanded

-The early days of fall have arrived and the young preacher boy busily loads his possessions into a dilapidated, dented Plymouth.
-It’s time for me to go, he says to his Mom.
-I wonder what she thinks, her oldest son headed off to college, the first in their family to do so.
+The early days of Fall have arrived and the young preacher boy busily loads his possessions into a dilapidated, rusty Plymouth.
+It’s time for me to go, he says to his mom.
+He wonders what she thinks, her oldest son heading off to college, the first in their family to do so.
 They embrace, a rare expression of emotion, and the preacher boy quickly turns away, not wanting her to see the tears running down his face.

-Soon the preacher boy is headed north and then east of Bryan.
-Several hours later he arrives in Pontiac, Michigan, the community he will call home for the next few years.
+Soon the preacher boy is headed north and then east of Bryan, Ohio.
+Two hours later he arrives in Pontiac, Michigan, the community he will call home for the next three years.
 Midwestern Baptist College, A Character Building Institution, says the sign along Golf Drive.
 The preacher boy had planned to attend Prairie Bible Institute, but God had other plans for him.

 The preacher boy parks his car in front of the dormitory, John R. Rice Hall, and quickly unloads his meager possessions.
 Tall and lean, the red-headed preacher boy, wearing a blue shirt with the number 75 and the name Rev. on the back, moves his possessions into room 207.
 The dormitory has two floors and a basement, with wings on either side of a common meeting room.
 The top floor houses the women.
 The first floor has two wings, one to each side of the meeting room.
 Students call one wing the Spiritual Wing, the other the Party Wing.
 The basement, for obvious reasons, is called The Pit.

 The preacher boy lives on the Party Wing.
 There, he soon meets like-minded young men, filled with God, life, and recklessness.
-The preacher boy settles into the rhythm of dorm life at a fundamentalist college.
+The preacher boy settles into the rhythm of dorm life at an Independent Fundamentalist Baptist (IFB) college.
 Rules, lots of rules, and just as many ways to bend the rules to fit the desires of a youthful heart.
 The preacher boy would live in the dorm for two years, and in that time he would repeatedly run afoul of the rules.
-Told he is brash and rebellious, a fitting description, those who know him would say, the preacher boy does his best to outwardly conform to the letter of the law.
+Told by many that he is brash and rebellious — a fitting description — he is said, by those who know him, to do his best to outwardly conform to the letter of the law.

 The blue shirt the preacher boy wore when he arrived at the college was given to him by a girl who hoped he would remember her while he was away.
 Not long after, the shirt disappeared, as did any thought of its giver.
 If there is one thing that the preacher boy loves almost as much as God, it is girls.
 And here he is, enrolled at a college that will provide him ample opportunity to ply his charm.
 Little does he know that fate has a different plan.